ConnorWiseman/jcink-custom-structure/README.md

 </script>
 ```

-Because the internal values are all strings, they can be manipulated via [JavaScript's string methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String#String_instances).
+Because the internal values are all strings, they can be manipulated via [JavaScript's string methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String#String_instances) once they are retrieved.
 ```html
 <% BOARD %>
 <script>